HEP-FCC/fcc-tutorials/fast-sim-and-analysis/fccanalyses/doc/starterkit/FccFastSimVertexing/Readme.md

 cp analysis_Tau3Mu.py analysis_Tau3Mu_stage1.py

 ```
-The main background is expected to come from tau -> 3 pi nu decays, when the charged pions are misidentified as muons.
+The main background is expected to come from $\tau \rightarrow 3 \pi \nu$ decays, when the charged pions are misidentified as muons.
 But there is no "fakes" in Delphes: all the "Muon" objects that you have on the edm4hep file do originate from genuine muons (which may, of course, come from a hadron decay).
-To alleviate this limitation, we first select the RecoParticles that are matched to a stable, charged hadron :
+To alleviate this limitation, we first select the `ReconstructedParticle`s that are matched to a stable, charged hadron :

 ```python
  # -----------------------------------------
  # Add fake muons from pi -> mu